-The Main screen of EasyData is shown at the right.
+The Main screen of EasyData is shown in Figure 1.
 The top portion of the screen displays the sensor currently in use-in this case a temperature probe.
 A sensor reading is also displayed.
-The lower portion of the screen displays the default data-collection mode for the sensor.
-Five options are listed across the bottom of the screen, which correspond to the five calculator keys directly below each option.
+The lower portion of the screen displays the default data collection mode for the sensor.
+Five options are listed across the bottom of the screen, which correspond to the five calculator keys directly below them.
 The Main screen of EasyData can be used as a meter; the sensor readings are updated approximately every second.